 Swimmers and parents are invited to ask the clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 Observe clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Christopher, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
-Collect all 37 and trade with your friends!
+Take a photo with the clinicians, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster gift!